 Cursor position – the position of the cursor or of the top left corner of the selection measured from the top left corner of the slide, followed by the width and height of the selection or text box where the cursor is located.

 Unsaved changes – a flag indicating that the file needs saving.
-Double clicking on this flag opens the file save dialog.
+Double-clicking on this flag opens the file save dialog.

 Digital signature – a flag indicating whether the document is digitally signed.
-After the file has been saved, double clicking on this flag opens the digital signatures dialog.
+After the file has been saved, double-clicking on this flag opens the digital signatures dialog.

 Slide number – the slide number currently displayed in the Workspace and the total number of slides in the presentation.

 Page (slide) style – the style associated with the slide, handout, or notes page currently in the Workspace.
-Double clicking on the style name opens the slide design dialog.
+Double-clicking on the style name opens the slide design dialog.

 Zoom slider – adjusts the zoom percentage of the Workspace displayed.

 Zoom percentage – indicates the zoom percentage of the Workspace displayed.
-Double clicking on zoom percentage opens the zoom and layout dialog.
+Double-clicking on zoom percentage opens the zoom and layout dialog.

 You can hide the Status Bar and its information by going to View on the Menu bar and deselecting Status Bar.